Breast Pumping Tips!

-Nursing Pads: The first week and a half back to work was really the only time I needed these.
+- Nursing Pads: The first week and a half back to work was really the only time I needed these.
 Pack some in your bag and wear them just in case.
-After the first day back I wore them until my body got used to my work routine, and no longer needed them.
+I wore them until my body got used to my work routine, and no longer needed them.

 Here is a sample of my breastfeeding and pump schedule when I returned to work at 6 weeks: